Coupling of neutrino beam-driven MHD waves and resonant instabilities in rotating magnetoplasmas with neutrino two-flavor oscillations: Instability Analysis

 On the other hand, when the magnetic field is relatively strong compared to the Figs. \ref{fig2-fsmag_b} (a) and (b), i.e., $B_0=2 \times 10^{7}$ T, we see a behavioral change in the instability curves [See subplots (c), (d) of Fig. \ref{fig2-fsmag_b}].
 Similar to Ref. \cite{chatterjee2023neutrino}, the bell-shaped growth curve for the fast magnetosonic mode has minima near $\theta=0$ and $\theta=\pi$ and a maximum near $\theta=\pi/2$ [See subplot (c)].
 However, for the slow magnetosonic mode, the growth rate appears to be in the $\gamma$-shape, having maxima near $\theta=0$ and $\theta=\pi$ and a minimum near $\theta=\pi/2$ (Note that $\gamma_{-}$ is undefined at $\theta=\pi/2$ where $\Omega_\nu=0$) [See subplot (d)].
 In both the cases of subplots (c) and (d), the growth rates increase as we successively enhance the effects from the neutrino beam to neutrino beam and flavor oscillations to neutrino beam, flavor oscillations, and the Alfv{\'e}n mode-coupling by the Coriolis force.

-Given a magnetic field strength at $B_0=5 \times 10^{6}$ T, we also examine the influences of the plasma number density $(n_0)$ and the rotational angle $(\lambda)$ on the profiles of the growth rates for the neutrino-driven fast [Subplot (a)] and slow [Subplot (b)] magnetosonic modes that are modified by the Alfv{\'e}n mode-coupling due to the Coriolis force.
-The results are displayed in Fig.~\ref{fig3-fsmag_n}.
-We observe that while the slow mode exhibits a small increment in the growth rate with a slight enhancement of the plasma number density, the growth rate for the fast mode is significantly enhanced by this density change (See the solid and dashed curves).
-On the other hand, a small decrease in the rotational angle $\lambda$ gives rise to a small dip in the growth curve for the fast mode, whereas a significant decrease in the growth rate is noted for the slow mode over the entire domain of $\theta$ except near $\theta=\pi/2$.
+Given a magnetic field strength at $B_0=5 \times 10^{6}$ T, we also examine the influences of the plasma number density $(n_0)$ and the rotational angle $(\lambda)$ on the profiles of the growth rates for the neutrino-driven fast [Subplot (a)] and slow [Subplot (b)] magnetosonic modes that become modified by the Alfv{\'e}n mode-coupling due to the Coriolis force.
+We display the results in Fig.~\ref{fig3-fsmag_n}.
+We observe that while the slow mode shows a small increase in growth rate with a slight increase in plasma density, the growth rate of the fast mode becomes significantly enhanced by this density change (See the solid and dashed curves).
+On the other hand, a small decrease in the rotational angle $\lambda$ gives rise to a small dip in the growth curve for the fast mode, whereas a significant decrease occurs in the growth rate for the slow mode over the entire domain of $\theta$ except near $\theta=\pi/2$.

-From the instability analysis of the neutrino-driven modified magnetosonic waves, it may be concluded that the coupling effect by the shear Alfv{\'e}n wave due to the Coriolis force is ultimately responsible for enhancing the instability growth rate, leading to faster MHD wave instability compared to that reported in Ref. \cite{chatterjee2023neutrino}.
+From the instability analysis of the neutrino-driven modified magnetosonic waves, we conclude that the coupling effect by the shear Alfv{\'e}n wave due to the Coriolis force is ultimately responsible for enhancing the instability growth rate, leading to faster MHD wave instability compared to that reported in Ref. \cite{chatterjee2023neutrino}.
 A novel feature is that, in contrast to Ref. \cite{chatterjee2023neutrino} or in the absence of the coupling effect, the growth rate for the slow magnetosonic mode can no longer attain minimum values near $\theta=0$ and $\theta=\pi$, but maxima there, indicating a stronger instability.
 The time scales of these instabilities are also shorter than the characteristic time scales of supernova explosions.